layout-elements

 Heading with ID

-, so you can link directly to them.
+It's also possible to have headings with id, so you can link directly to them.
 The following syntax

 Will give the following result: